Gianna Woodruff

-Gianna Ursula Woodruff Washington (born November 18, 1993) is a Panamanian track and field athlete specializing in the 400 metres hurdles.
-She represented her country at the delayed 2020 Tokyo Olympics improving her own South American record with a time of 54.22 seconds in the semi-finals to finish 7th in the final.
+Gianna Ursula Woodruff Washington (born 18 November 1993) is a track and field athlete specializing in the 400 metres hurdles.
+Born in the United States, she represented Panama at the delayed 2020 Tokyo Olympics improving her own South American record with a time of 54.22 seconds in the semi-finals to finish 7th in the final.

 In 2017, Woodruff reached the semi-finals at the World Championships.

-Born in Santa Monica, California, she has a dual citizenship with the United States and Panama.
+Born in Santa Monica, California, she has dual citizenship with the United States and Panama.
 Her sister, Yasmin Woodruff, is a sprinter.

 International competitions

 Personal bests

 All information taken from World Athletics profile.